 • “Till loops number”: You can set the number of loop execution for your script files in the emulator.
 Then, when you play back the records, LDPlayer will automatically execute the loops according to the times you set.

 • “Till time”: If you don’t want to set the loop numbers.
 You can also set the duration time of the loop.
 For example, you want the emulator to be able to execute a 30-minute loop, you can type 30 in the box.

 • “Till manual stop”: If you want to terminate the execution loop by manual mode, you should choose “Till manual stop”.

-The loop interval represents how often do you want each interval run at.
+The loop interval setting can let you adjust the interval time between loops.
 You just need to type the number you want in the number box to set the loop interval.
 For example, if you set this to 0 seconds, then the emulator will continue to play back the records without a time interval.